 Direct investment income: The data include dividends and distributed branch profits, as well as reinvested earnings and undistributed branch profits.
 Major data source for the receipts and payments of dividends is the ITRS.
-For the previous years a basic data source for reinvested earnings is the annual direct investment survey, while for the current year estimates are based on data from the previous years.
+Starting from 2012 the concept of "paid dividends" for the previous years is replaced with the concept "dividends declared payable".
+Basic data source for reinvested earnings and dividends declared payable for the previous years is the annual direct investment survey.
+The reinvested earnings for the current year are estimated based on the results from the quarterly reports for realized and planned financial result for the current year (KVS).